faq0123/IEOR4741_Projects/Project/phase-1/README.md

 We used **64-byte–aligned allocations** for our matrices; it avoided split loads and gave a small but repeatable performance bump—about **10–15 %** on the larger 1024×1024 runs.

+### 5. Compiler Optimizations
+Inlining removes function call overhead and may expose vectorization.At -O3, compiler already inlined and vectorized aggressively.-O3 was ~10× faster than -O0.

+### 6. Profiling and Bottlenecks

+### 7. Teamwork Reflection
+We first worked together to complete the initial implementation.
+After that, each member focused on a different part of the analysis and optimization.
+In the end, we gathered our results and discussed the findings as a group.

+The main benefit of this approach was efficiency, since we could work in parallel and learn from each other’s insights.
+The main challenges were consolidating the code into one and coordinating with teammates to compare and explain our individual results.

 ## Acknowledgements
 Assignment spec from IEOR 4741.
 All additional code and benchmarking scripts by the team listed above.